adventuremomblog

 What’s hard is that I only had her footsteps to follow until I was 26.

-I’ve had so many milestones up and down that I haven’t been able to share with her, ask her for advice, get guidance for what’s coming up next, or just have someone with empathy in my corner, the way that only a mom can since she passed.
+I’ve had so many milestones up and down that I haven’t been able to share with her, ask her for advice, get guidance for what’s coming up next, or just have someone with empathy in my corner, the way that only a mom can, since she passed.

-I think about her passions, her unfulfilled dreams, her fears, her childhood, her stress as a caretaker for my special needs brother and all of my grandparents during their cancer, what brought her joy in life, the emotions of her being a parent and grandparent, the delicate impact of her mastectomy, and how alone it must have felt when she knew she was facing her death.
+I think about her passions, her unfulfilled dreams, her fears, her childhood, her stress as a caretaker for my brother with special needs and all of my grandparents during their cancer, what brought her joy in life, the emotions of her being a parent and grandparent, the delicate impact of her mastectomy, and how alone it must have felt when she knew she was facing her death.

 Reflecting on Holiday Traditions